10 Steps to Buy a Home

 2. Get Pre-Approved

 Now that you know your budget, it’s time to start looking for a loan.
+Check out our comparison article here to determine which loan is best for you.
 Getting pre-approved will make the process more seamless once you’ve decided on a house.

 3. Find a Reliable Broker

 Do some investigative work here and make sure you find a broker who can meet all your needs.
 You want someone honest, trustworthy, and available.
 Read local reviews and ask around to make sure you’re working with a quality agent who will put you first.